BryanTanady/plom_ml_clustering/README.md

 | **Clustering Method**      | Agglomerative on  embeddings produced by both models |
 | **Datasets**               | **Train/Val:** [Mathwriting-2024](https://arxiv.org/abs/2404.10690) <br> **Test:** [CROHME 2019](https://tc11.cvc.uab.es/datasets/ICDAR2019-CROHME-TDF_1%7D), custom dataset |

 > The [TrOCR](https://huggingface.co/fhswf/TrOCR_Math_handwritten) model is a model used to do OCR of handwritten math expression.
-To adopt for plom, we extract only the encoder and quantize it into fp16.
+To adopt for plom, we strip the transformer's encoder (quantized it) then use it for feature extraction.
 ---

 ## **2️⃣ Multiple-Choice Question (MCQ) Clustering**